Madrí Excepcional

-Madrí Excepcional is a British beer developed in Burton on Trent by Coors, the parent company of Carling, with some input from their Spanish brewery subsidiary in Toledo, La Sagra; it is manufactured in Tadcaster, UK.
+Madrí Excepcional is a British beer developed in Burton on Trent by Coors, the parent company of Carling, with some input from their Spanish brewery subsidiary in Toledo, La Sagra; it is manufactured in Tadcaster, England.
 In 2024, it was the fourth most sold lager in the UK.
 It is also brewed in Canada by Molson Coors for the Canadian market.

 Style

 The beer is a European-style lager with 4.6% ABV.
 The beer was originally developed and brewed for the British and Irish markets.

 Presence

-It was introduced to pubs in 2020; by 2022, due to intensive marketing, it became one of the 10 best selling lagers in the United Kingdom.
+It was introduced to pubs in 2020; by 2022, due to intensive marketing, it had become one of the 10 best selling lagers in the United Kingdom.
 Off-trade sales began in 2022.

 Marketing

 The packaging uses a red design featuring a chulapo man in a cap and houndstooth waistcoat, echoing the Moretti branding.
 It trades heavily on its Spanish associations, using the slogan "El Alma de Madrid" ("the soul of Madrid"); however, it is brewed in Tadcaster, which has long been a centre for British brewing.
 The beer is aimed at the premium end of the British and Irish lager market.

-However, the overt Spanish branding of Madri has drawn criticism with Molson Coors accused of lacking authenticity and transparency with The Sunday Times describing Madri as "the biggest illusion in British brewing history."
-Although Molson Coors claim that Madrí has been created in partnership with its Toledo La Sagra subsidiary and promote the beer under the slogan the 'Soul of Madrid', the brewery is not known in the city; Mahou and El Águila are more popular amongst Spanish beer drinkers.
+The beer's overtly Spanish branding has drawn accusations of dishonesty and inauthenticity, with The Sunday Times describing Madrí as "the biggest illusion in British brewing history".
+Although Molson Coors claims that Madrí was created in partnership with its Toledo La Sagra subsidiary and promotes the beer under the slogan "the Soul of Madrid", the brewery is not known in the city; Mahou and El Águila are more popular amongst Spanish beer drinkers.